• Skip to primary navigation

 Salt and pepper are not in the picture.

-• Sweet pickles or gherkins: These are cucumbers pickled in sweet brine.
-Gherkins are a smaller variety of cucumbers with bumpier skin.
+• Sweet pickles or gherkins: These are cucumbers pickled in a sweet brine.
+Gherkins are smaller cucumbers with bumpier skin.

-• Extra-virgin olive oil: Aside from its health benefits, I specifically used extra-virgin olive oil for its flavor.
-The oil's rich flavor penetrates the fish and makes it delicious as the oil becomes the sauce in the dish.
-You can also use regular olive oil if that's what you have available.
+• Extra-virgin olive oil: Aside from its health benefits, its rich flavor makes the fish and sauce delicious.
+You can also use regular olive oil.

-• Vinegar: To get the fishy taste out of mackerel, use white distilled vinegar, apple cider vinegar, or cane vinegar.
+• Vinegar: Use white distilled vinegar, apple cider vinegar, or cane vinegar to get the fishy taste out.

 How to make this recipe

-9. Laying cuts of fish fillet on the bottom of the pan.
-10. Carrots, gherkins, olives, shallots, garlic, bay leaves, and chilies over the fish.
+Arranging cuts of fish fillet on the bottom of the pan.

 Why use mackerel?